Pivot Chart in Blazor Pivot Table Component

 • HorizontalLine

-• Auto: Places the legend based on area type.
-This is the default.
+• Auto: Places the legend based on the chart area (default).

-• Top: Displays the legend at the top of the pivot chart.
+• Top: Shows the legend above the pivot chart.

-• Left: Displays the legend at the left of the pivot chart.
+• Left: Displays the legend to the left of the chart.

-• Bottom: Displays the legend at the bottom of the pivot chart.
+• Bottom: Places the legend below the chart.

-• Right: Displays the legend at the right of the pivot chart.
+• Right: Shows the legend on the right side.

-• Custom: Displays the legend based on the given x and y values.
+• Custom: Positions the legend using specific x and y values you provide.

 NOTE